itf/6s092/courses/IAP20/PS/PS27/content.md

 </python>
 # Prim's algorithm
 Prim's algorithm is a **greedy** algorithm that generates a minimum spanning tree in an undirected graph with positive weights.
-A minimum spanning tree is a subset of edges of minimum total cost
+A minimum spanning tree is a subset of edges of minimum total cost.

 It is implemented almost exactly like Dijkstra, but instead of relaxing nodes like: